tho888/new-parametric-letterforms-tho888/README.md

 ## MDDN 242 2024 Assignment 2

-**GRIDLOCK** was created by using eight simple `line()` functions, containing twenty different parameters that alter the position and length of each line.
+**GRIDLOCK** was created by using eight simple `line` functions, containing twenty different parameters that modify the position and length of each line.

 Twenty parameters per letter:
   - `dLine1XPos` : ***x-axis position*** to draw **diagonal line 1** from